 Johnson only managed 4 catches for 24 yards in Sunday's loss.
 Johnson has yet to find the end zone this season but is leading the team in catches.
 (Source: NFL.com

 Fantasy Impact: Johnson is having a somewhat rough debut this season, especially in standard leagues.
 In PPR, the lack of touchdowns hurts less, but 24 receiving yards is a clunker any way you cut it.
 Look for a return to form against the 26th ranked passing defense of the Bills in Week 4.

-By Christopher Morgan, Texans Correspondent, Mon, Sep 15th 3:56pm EDT
+By Christopher Morgan, Colts Correspondent, Mon, Sep 15th 3:56pm EDT

 Johnson caught 6 passes on 7 targets for 74 yards in Sunday's win at Oakland.
 He has now caught 12 of 16 passes thrown his way for 167 yards but is still looking for his first touchdown of the 2014 season.
 (Source: NFL.com

 Fantasy Impact: While Johnson gets a slight downgrade in standard, he's putting together another solid start for a top season in PPR.
 The lack of touchdowns is discouraging, but they will come as the season unfolds.
 Owners shouldn't be spooked by Hopkins' 2 touchdown start to the season; Johnson is still the clear WR1 for the Texans.